filamentgroup/shoestring/README.md

 ## Philosophy

 Shoestring is a lightweight, modular DOM framework intended for developers that value simplicity and speed over  features.
-It is intended to be "just enough" of a tool of make working in vanilla JavaScript efficient and enjoyable.
+It is intended to be "just enough" of a tool to efficently write maintainable cross-browser JavaScript.
 The API is modeled after jQuery but we intentionally implement a tiny subset of the API to cover only the methods we commonly need in client projects.
 Each feature is built as an optional extension to a minimal core so each can be removed from the production build.
-For example, many invocation patterns for common methods are ignored in favor of the most ubiquitous use.
-Similarly the selector engine delegates to modern browsers' native `document.querySelectorAll`, though you can plug-in an engine like Sizzle.
-For projects that require deeper compatibility or a richer set of features, it is simple upgrade path from Shoestring to jQuery.
+The selector engine delegates to modern browsers' native `document.querySelectorAll`, which means it requires browsers that support that feature, such as IE8.
+For projects that require deeper compatibility or a richer set of features, it is simple to swap in jQuery.
+As a rule, anything you write in Shoestring should work in jQuery, but not the opposite.

-We strive to strike a good balance of code weight, runtime speed, browser support, and developer convenience.
+Our goal is to strike a good balance of code weight, runtime speed, browser support, and developer convenience.

 ## Features

 Shoestring's API is inspired by jQuery.

 Technically, shoestring.js is a very small, extendable core function.
 That core function doesn't come with much more than a means of finding and/or generating HTML elements, a DOM-ready handler, and a few essential element-traversal methods like `each`, `find`, `children`.
-Using its `shoestring.fn` API, its core is easy to extend further, and many extensions are available for you to include in your build.
+Using its `shoestring.fn` API, its core is easy to extend further, and many extensions are available for you to include in your build – the default build includes all extensions, but it's still very small (~3kb compressed).

 If you are concerned about compatibility issues/pitfalls consider using the development build releases (`-dev` in the [releases](https://github.com/filamentgroup/shoestring/releases)).
 We've endeavored to throw exceptions where a particular invocation pattern or feature isn't supported as a means to document the disparity.
 We recommend that you use the development version in development and the regular non-`-dev` version in production.